A Career as a Franchise Broker Offers Lucrative and Fulfilling Work

-For people seeking career change, franchising offers a world of options.
+For people seeking a career change, franchising offers a world of options.
 Besides finding opportunities as a franchise owner, you can also find lucrative and fulfilling work as a Franchise Broker (a.k.a.
 Franchise Consultant).
 Franchise Brokers are in demand and receive generous commissions from franchisors for their services.
-In fact, according to FranConnect’s 2020 Franchise Sales Index, Franchise Brokers have been found as the leading source for closing deals.
+In fact, according to FranConnect’s 2020 Franchise Sales Index, Franchise Brokers have been the leading source for closing deals.
 It makes sense.
 They save franchisors time and money by identifying suitable and qualified candidates.

 Franchise Brokers help aspiring franchise owners determine if franchising is a good choice.
 They guide candidates through the process of identifying appropriate franchise brands that match the franchise seeker’s background, interests and investment level.
 A Franchise Broker can be pivotal in helping a candidate prevent a costly mistake.
-Say, for example, a candidate who is a stay-at-home mom is set on a food franchise.
-While food franchises may be great for some, it does have its drawbacks: long hours, brick and mortar, large staffs, high overhead.
+Say, for example, a stay-at-home mom candidate is set on a food franchise.
+While food franchises may be great for some, it does have its drawbacks: long hours, brick and mortar, large staffs, and high overhead.
 A good Franchise Broker will present the cons upfront and propose suitable alternatives.
 Investing in a franchise is one of the biggest decisions a person can make.
 By getting to know the candidate—and her desired lifestyle—the Franchise Consultant can guide her candidate on a path to successful franchise ownership.
 It’s a fulfilling business with lots of perks, including a flexible schedule and the opportunity for significant income.

-It’s turnkey: A good Franchise Broker training program will give you everything you need to start your business, including items like a customizable website, a source for leads, and a CRM system so you can hit the ground running.
+A good Franchise Broker training program will give you everything you need to start your business, including items like a customizable website, a source for leads, and a CRM system so you can hit the ground running.
 Most importantly, you will want to work with a large portfolio of reputable franchise brands to ensure the success of your candidates.
 Franchise Consultants who have good reputations constantly get referrals.

-There’s continuing education: The ever-changing world of franchising is constantly evolving and growing.
+The ever-changing world of franchising is constantly evolving and growing.
 Even after training is complete, you will want to keep learning.
 Align with a broker network that hosts multiple educational networking events (both in-person and virtual), and uses different forms of media for continuing education, like webinars, podcasts and email updates.